sumotoy/TFT_ILI9163C/README.md

 	- Working with IDE 1.6.8 (or newer)
 	- Working with Arduino's (8 and 32 bit), Teensy 3, Teensy 3.1, Teensy 3.2, Teensy LC, ESP8266
 	- A Fast SPI DMA for Nucleo F411RE porting from MasudaNaika https://github.com/MasudaNaika (old version)
 	- NEW: Support for user fonts and Icons!
-Using mine rendering engine (used in some other libraries I've done here)
+Using proprietary rendering engine (used in some other libraries I've done here)

 http://developer.mbed.org/users/peu605/code/TFT_ILI9163C/